syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Load any widget in the page button

-You can load any widget to the page button by using [SfDataPager.pageItemBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/pageItemBuilder.html).
+Load any widget to the page button by using the [SfDataPager.pageItemBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/pageItemBuilder.html).

 {% tabs %}
 {% highlight Dart %}